 Who Works in the Writing Center

 The Writing Center is staffed primarily by Peer Writing Assistants and Professional Writing Assistants.
 Peer Writing Assistants are student employees who have earned a minimum grade of 3.5 in English 121: Composition 1, who have been recommended by a faculty member to work in the Writing Center, and who have completed an intensive training program in writing center pedagogy prior to assisting student writers.
 Professional Writing Assistants are faculty experts who are experienced in working one-on-one with adult learners in higher education environments.
 Professional Writing Assistants complete training in writing center pedagogy during their first year of work in the LCC Writing Center.

 Proof of Visit/ Reflection Form

-The Writing Center does not permit staff to sign students' papers as a proof of their visit.
+The Writing Center does not permit staff to sign students' papers as proof of their visit.
 Instead, we encourage faculty who need evidence of Writing Center visits to ask students for the date and time of their visit, the first name of the staff member who assisted them, and a brief description of the assistance they received.
-A simple student reflection form is available for downloading by clicking the link below.
+A simple student reflection form is available for download by clicking the link below.
 Faculty can feel free to customize it in any way that suits their needs.
 Verification of student visits may also be obtained by calling us at 517-483-1907 or emailing us at email@example.com.

 Responding to the Writing of Non-native English Speakers